navasmontilla/site/README.md

 <figure style="text-align: center;">
   <img src="github_site/equistates.png" alt="my alt text"/>
-  <figcaption>Figure 2.
+  <figcaption>Figure 3.
 Relevant equilibrium states for the SWE.</figcaption>
 </figure>

+Furthermore, additional dissipation effects are accounted for by including turbulence models using the Boussines approximation.
+The RANS and URANS approaches are considered and algebraic as well as 1 and 2 equation turbulence models are used.

 #### The WENO AR/ARL-ADER method in 1D: well-balanced and energy-balanced simulation of the SWE with bed variation